History

 History is how we think about the past.
 It’s how we speak of it.
 And the way we speak of it today will be different to the way people spoke of it a century ago and to the way people will speak of it in a hundred years’ time.

 History is not about long gone people and ideas – it’s about you and me, all of us, right here, right now.
-It’s about how we manage the past, how we explain it so as to better understand the present and prepare for
+It’s about how we manage the past, how we explain it so as to better understand the present and prepare for the future.

 This is how James Baldwin, the great American writer and thinker, saw it: “History is not the past.
 It is the present.
 We carry our history with us – we are our history.”